Introduction

 - There are already tools being worked on, like virtual reading with actors' voices and AI-made virtual movies, and stuff like that is bringing us closer to a future where AI can really help improve scripts.

-So yeah, even though there are still some challenges, the future of using AI in scriptwriting actually looks pretty promising.
+even though there are still some challenges, the future of using AI in scriptwriting actually looks pretty promising.
 When we understand its limits and use AI to support human creativity instead of replacing it, we can make more engaging scripts that really connect with audiences.

 AI Uses in Different Industries

 AI is changing a lot of different industries right now, in all kinds of ways.
 It has a pretty wide range of uses.
 For example, in screenwriting and entertainment, AI tools are really helpful for supporting the creative work.
-They don’t totally replace people, but they can make the whole process easier and sometimes faster too.
+They don’t replace people, but they can make the whole process easier and sometimes faster too.

 AI's Impact on Screenwriting and Entertainment